samuellee-zy/vault-license-utilization-reporting/README.md

 - Select different polynomial degrees for trendlines.
 - Display current and previous month estimates in a table format.
 - Generate graphical representations of the data with optional trendlines.
+- Includes an examples in case you want to generate a random payload and visualise it.

 ## Screenshot